SridharRamesh/HowSridharThinks/_math/IndexedEnrichedInternalCategories.md

 title: "Indexed, Enriched, and Internal Categories"
 date: 2021-10-2
 ---
 In general, there are many things to say about these.
 I just wanted to record for myself some thoughts I realized today.
-(There's things to say about indexed, enriched, and internal STRUCTURES in general, but the particular observation I want to make involves some aspects that are specific to CATEGORIES in particualr.)
+(There's things to say about indexed, enriched, and internal STRUCTURES in general, but the particular observation I want to make involves some aspects that are specific to CATEGORIES in particular.)

 Recall that a $$T$$-indexed category $$C$$ is a category internal to $$Psh(T)$$, the category of presheaves over $T$.
 If $$Mor(C)$$ and $$Ob(C)$$ are "small" in the sense of being representable presheaves, then this is the same as being internal to $$T$$.